Rod Blagojevich: Relationships with lawmakers

 Although Barack Obama served as an adviser to Blagojevich's 2002 gubernatorial campaign, by all accounts, Blagojevich and Obama have been estranged for years.
 Blagojevich did not endorse Obama in the 2004 United States Senate race, and Obama did not invite Blagojevich to speak at the 2008 Democratic National Convention, as he did Lisa Madigan, Hynes, and Giannoulias.
 Blagojevich has had a "friendly rapport" with the man who took over his congressional seat, Rahm Emanuel.

-Blagojevich has also disagreed publicly with then-Democratic Chicago Mayor Richard M. Daley; after their dispute over Chicago Transit Authority funding, Daley called Blagojevich "cuckoo" and said he did not want to argue with the Governor since "He's arguing with everybody in America."
+Blagojevich also disagreed publicly with Chicago Mayor Richard M. Daley; after their dispute over Chicago Transit Authority funding, Daley called Blagojevich "cuckoo" and said he did not want to argue with the Governor since "he's arguing with everybody in America."
 Blagojevich replied, "I don't think I'm cuckoo."

-Soon after a meeting of 2007 with Democratic State Senator Mike Jacobs, meant to convince Jacobs to vote for Blagojevich's health insurance proposals, Jacobs emerged telling reporters that the Governor "blew up at him like a 10-year-old child", Blagojevich would not comment on the alleged incident.
-Jacobs said during 2008: "This is a governor who I don't think has a single ally, except for Senate president Emil Jones — and that's tenuous at best."
-Jones and Blagojevich sometimes collaborated, while at other times they disagreed on funding for education.
+Soon after a meeting in 2007 with Democratic state senator Mike Jacobs, meant to convince Jacobs to vote for Blagojevich's health insurance proposals, Jacobs emerged telling reporters that the governor "blew up at him like a 10-year-old child" and threatened to ruin his political career; Blagojevich would not comment on the alleged incident.
+Jacobs said in 2008: "This is a governor who I don't think has a single ally, except for Senate president Emil Jones — and that's tenuous at best."
+Indeed, Jones and Blagojevich sometimes collaborated, while at other times they disagreed on funding for education.

-During a 2008 Congressional race pitting Democratic state senator Debbie Halvorson against Republican Marty Ozinga, the Democratic Congressional Campaign Committee ran television advertisements attempting to help Halvorson by linking Republican Ozinga to Blagojevich, asserting that Ozinga had given campaign donations to the Democratic governor.
+During a 2008 congressional race in which Democratic state senator Debbie Halvorson ran against Republican Marty Ozinga, the Democratic Congressional Campaign Committee ran television advertisements attempting to help Halvorson by linking Republican Ozinga to Blagojevich, asserting that Ozinga had given campaign donations to the governor.